Yorkton: Military

 The 64th (Yorkton) Field Battery, Royal Canadian Artillery is garrisoned at the Yorkton Armouries.

 During World War II the Yorkton airport was home to No. 23 Elementary Flying Training School and No. 11 Service Flying Training School – both schools being a part of the British Commonwealth Air Training Plan.
 Among the present users is a Gliding Centre, operated for the Royal Canadian Air Cadets.

 The Royal Canadian Air Force Station Yorkton (ADC ID: C-51) was a Long Range Radar (LRR) and Ground Air Transmitter Receiver (GATR) facility of the Pinetree Line.
 The site was SAGE compatible from day one.
 The facility which was in use during the Cold War was renamed CFS Yorkton (Canadian Forces Station) in 1967.
-The station located near Yorkton was operational from 1963–1986.
+The station located near Yorkton was operational from 1963 to 1986.